trunc8/CS747_Assignments/Assg2/README.md

-# Assignment 3
+# Assignment 2

-## Windy Gridworld
+## MDP Planning Algorithms & Solving a Maze using MDPs

 ### Python3 Dependencies

 1. numpy
 2. matplotlib
+3. pulp
+4. logging

 ### How to Run

-1. Check that you are in the `Assg3` directory
+1. Check that you are in the `Assg2` directory
-2. `python3 main.py`
+2. `python3 PlannerVerifyOutput.py`
-3. View the four plots saved into the `Assg3` directory
+3. `python3 MazeVerifyOutput.py --algorithm vi`

 ### Authors